cbworden/shake-doc/technical_guide.rst

 Each station may have one or more 'channels' each of which is denoted by an ID code (often called a 'seedchan').
 The last character of the ID is assumed to be the orientation of the instrument (east-west, north-south, vertical).
-ShakeMap uses the peak horizontal component, and thus ignores amplitudes with a 'Z' as the final character.
+ShakeMap only uses the peak horizontal component.
+Thus, ShakeMap does not consider amplitudes with a 'Z' as the final character, though it does carry the vertical amplitude values through to the output station files.
 Note that some stations in some networks are given orientations of '1', '2', and '3' (rather than the more standard 'N', 'E', and 'Z') where any of the components may be vertical.
 Because of non-standardized nature of these component labels, ShakeMap does not attempt to discern their orientation and assumes that they are all horizontal.
+This is
-This is extremely undesirable.
-It is the network operator's responsibility to ensure that the vertical channel is either a) excluded, or b) labeled with a 'Z', before the data are presented to ShakeMap.
+undesirable: It become the network operator's responsibility to ensure that the vertical channel is either a) excluded, or b) labeled with a 'Z', before the data are presented to ShakeMap.
-Similarly, many networks co-locate broadband instruments with strong-motion instruments, and produce amps for both.
-Again, it is the network operator's responsibility to select the instrument that best represents the data for the amps in question.
-Aside from the station flagging discussed below, ShakeMap makes no attempt to discern which of a set of components is superior, it will simply use the largest value it finds (i.e., if ShakeMap sees channels 'HNE' and 'HHE' for the same station, it will simply uses the larger of the two amps without regard to the possibility that one may be off-scale or below-noise).
+Similarly, many networks co-locate broadband instruments with strong-motion instruments, and produce PGMs for both.
+Again, it is the network operator's responsibility to select the instrument that best represents the data for the PGMs in question.
+Aside from the station flagging discussed below, ShakeMap makes no attempt to discern which of a set of components is superior, it will simply use the largest value it finds (i.e., if ShakeMap sees channels 'HNE' and 'HHE' for the same station, it will simply uses the larger of the two PGMS without regard to the possibility that one may be off-scale or below-noise).

 Currently, ShakeMap is location-code agnostic.
 Because the current SNCL (Station,